vbuchara/letmeask-nlwproject/README.md

 # 📜 Scripts

 This application has the standard scripts of a Create React App.
-You can fork or clonet it, and run with:
+You can fork or clone it, and run with:

 ### `yarn start`